-RV water systems will, of course, vary with different types of RVs.
-The more complex and outfitted an RV system, the chances are that its RV water system will be, too, and vice versa with simple RVs.
+RV water systems components will, of course, vary with different types of RVs.
+The more complex and outfitted an RV system, the chances are that its water system will be, too, and vice versa with simple RVs.
+Let's learn more about the RV water system components you'll encounter so you'll be prepared on and off the road.

-While we can’t talk about every single component of RV water systems in one article, here's an overview including some of the more common RV water system components.
+While we can't talk about every single component of RV water systems in one article, here's an overview including some of the more common RV water system components you'll encounter in various motorhomes and trailers.

 Fresh Water Tank